krik8235/data_structure/README.md

 # Learn Data Structures and Algorithms with Python

-This repository summarize overview of data structure and algorithms based on the Codecademy course "Learn Data Structures and Algorithms with Python".
+This repository summarizes the overview of data structure and algorithms based on the Codecademy course "Learn Data Structures and Algorithms with Python".

 ## Covered Topics